-However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme (including attempts to trace all appropriate Scheme records), are centered on recovery of funds.
-Such actions are considered on a cost benefit analysis and, where necessary, Court approval would be sought for the use of Scheme funds to pay for any legal action.
+However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, are centered on action around recovery of funds.
+Such actions are considered on a cost benefit analysis and Court approval has been sought for the use of Scheme funds to pay for legal action.

-Dalriada was appointed following a tender exercise by The Pensions Regulator (TPR) and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise by TPR and Dalriada is subject to ongoing oversight by TPR.

-Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate.
-This rate sits well below Dalriada's standard market rates.
-The Scheme's legal advisers operate similarly, albeit on a different charging rate).
+Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate that sits well below its standard market rates.
+Its legal advisers operate similarly.